second-state/wasmedge-rustsdk-examples/README.md

 ## Example 4: Define and register a host function

+This example demonstrates how to define a host function with `#[host_function]` macro, and register it into a WasmEdge `Vm` and run it over WasmEdge Runtime.

 - [Define host function](define-host-func/README.md)
   - [x] Source Code
   - [x] README